dahadaller/amsterdam/index.md

 ## The Day you Arrive

-Immediately as you exit the Arrivals gate at Schipol, you enter the Schipol Train Station.
+Immediately as you exit the arrivals gate at Schipol, you enter the Schipol Train Station.

 To buy a ticket card (called an "OV-Chipkaart") find one of the blue and yellow NS ticket machines.